pstefanovic/grpc-load-balancing/README.md

 kubectl delete namespace proxy
 ```

-### Client Side Egress Proxy - Sidecar
+### Client Side Proxy - Sidecar

-The server runs as a headless service, and run an egress **proxy as a sidecar on each client instance**.
+The server runs as a headless service, and run a **proxy as a sidecar on each client instance**.
 No
 load-balancing implementation needed in a client application—also, no proxy on the server side.

 ```sh